 When does the DSSL meet?

 We meet all the time!
-During the COVID-19 pandemic, DSSL has shifted fully to online meetings and events.
+During the COVID-19 pandemic, DSSL had shifted fully to online meetings and events, but recently has begun having hybrid General Meetings (online and inperson simultaneously).
 The easiest way to see when we next meet is to look at the DSSL events page.
 DSSL has a monthly General Meeting that is meant to be the most informative and broad topic meeting of each month.
 We often discuss committee work, new business, and voting issues at the General Meeting.

 Who runs the DSSL?